vinkodlak/rigpro.consulting/src/pages/workflow/index.md

-      Advanced statistical analysis, which is available in RIGPRO Wireline QA/QC software, helps us to break down the operation by segments, and to focus on areas where the most significant savings are achievable- without jeopardizing safety or data quality, this goes without saying!
+      Advanced statistical analysis, which is available in RIGPRO Wireline QA/QC software, helps us to break down the operation by segments, and to focus on areas where the most significant savings are achievable- without jeopardizing safety or data quality.
+This goes without saying!
     description: Nothing less than 100 percent is considered acceptable!
     image: /img/18_EFFICIENCY_ANALYSED.jpg
     title: Efficiency analysed